juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 ### Protocol requirement

 Places a constraint on the existential to be a type which conforms to the named protocol.
-If the protocol has associated types, the associated types remain unconstrained.
+Both protocols that have associated types or self requirements, and those that don't, are acceptable.

 Example: